Evidence Level

 7

-L-Theanine for Schizophrenia — Adjunctive RCT
+L-Theanine for Schizophrenia — Adjunctive Clinical Trial

 60 schizophrenia/schizoaffective patients.

 L-theanine modestly improved positive symptoms, activation factors, and anxiety vs placebo.
-Note: niche psychiatric application; should NOT replace established antipsychotic therapy; adjunctive role under psychiatric supervision only.
+Note: niche psychiatric application; should not replace established antipsychotic therapy; adjunctive role under psychiatric supervision only.

 8

-RCT assessing L-theanine (250 mg/day) vs placebo as adjunct to sertraline in 46 patients with major depressive disorder for 8 weeks.
+Clinical trial assessing L-theanine (250 mg/day) vs placebo as adjunct to sertraline in 46 patients with major depressive disorder for 8 weeks.
 (2023)

 46 MDD patients on sertraline.